Elasticsearch settings

 SSL Configuration

-Prerequisite: you need to have root CA chain certificate or Elasticsearch server certificate in DER format.
-DER format files have a .cer extension.
-Certificate verification can be disabled by option ssl_verification: false
+For example, if you have a root CA chain certificate or Elasticsearch server certificate in DER format (it’s a binary format using a .cer extension), you need to:

 1. Logon to server (or client machine) where FSCrawler is running